jmethao/Project_3/README.md

 •	The top states with the most alligator sighting are Florida, Texas, South Carolina, Louisiana, and Georgia.
 This is mostly the southeast states which are known to have alligators living there.
 It’s not surprising because we know alligators live in warm, wet environments such as swamps, rivers, and lakes.

 ## **3) Is there an increase of alligator attacks over time?
 Where in the United States are the alligator attacks or human-related incidents occurring most frequently?**
+1st question: Is there an increase of alligator attacks over time?
+I thought a scatter plot would do a good job highlighting the visual for this question.
+In jupyter notebook I import pandas and matplotlib libraries.
+This data was also collected by kaggle.com.

+Directions for the Scatter Plot:
+1. download the Alligator_Attacks_Overtime_Mee file onto your desktop
+2. right click on the file and open a gitbash console in order to open jupyter notebook in your bash console
+3. in your jupter notebook run the kernels for the code to generate the scatter plot

+2nd question: Where in the United States are the alligator attacks or human-related incidents occurring most frequently?
+For this question I thought a map with markers that included the name, location, and details of the alligator attacks/incidents would be appropriate.
+I used JavaScript, loaded the D3 and Leaflet  library to create the map and markers.
+I loaded the fatal alligator attack US CSV file.
+This data was collected by kaggle.com.

+Directions for the Marker Map:
+1. download the html (index_mee) and the javascript (script_Mee) onto your desktop
+2. open the html and javascript in VS Code
+3. in VS Code open the html file with Live Server to pull up the Marker Map

 ## **5) Average age and gender of alligator attack victims?**

 ## **Resources We Used**